- Differentiate between the social actor, the motivated agent, and the autobiographical author

 Whether we are talking literally about the theatrical stage or more figuratively, as I do in this module, about the everyday social environment for human behavior, observers can never fully know what is in the actor’s head, no matter how closely they watch.
 We can see actors act, but we cannot know for sure what they want or what they value, unless they tell us straightaway.
 As a social actor, a person may come across as friendly and compassionate, or cynical and mean-spirited, but in neither case can we infer their motivations from their traits or their roles.
 What does the friendly person want?
 What is the cynical father trying to achieve?
 Many broad psychological theories of the self prioritize the motivational qualities of human behavior—the inner needs, wants, desires, goals, values, plans, programs, fears, and aversions that seem to give behavior its direction and purpose (Bandura, 1989; Deci & Ryan, 1991; Markus & Nurius, 1986).
 These kinds of theories explicitly conceive of the self as a motivated agent.

 To be an agent is to act with direction and purpose, to move forward into the future in pursuit of self-chosen and valued goals.
 In a sense, human beings are agents even as infants, for babies can surely act in goal-directed ways.
 By age 1 year, moreover, infants show a strong preference for observing and imitating the goal-directed, intentional behavior of others, rather than random behaviors (Woodward, 2009).
 Still, it is one thing to act in goal-directed ways; it is quite another for the I to know itself (the Me) as an intentional and purposeful force who moves forward in life in pursuit of self-chosen goals, values, and other desired end states.
 In order to do so, the person must first realize that people indeed have desires and goals in their minds and that these inner desires and goals motivate (initiate, energize, put into motion) their behavior.
-According to a strong line of research in developmental psychology, attaining this kind of understanding means acquiring a (Wellman, 1993), which occurs for most children by the age of 4.
+According to a strong line of research in developmental psychology, attaining this kind of understanding means acquiring a theory of mind (Wellman, 1993), which occurs for most children by the age of 4.
 Once a child understands that other people’s behavior is often motivated by inner desires and goals, it is a small step to apprehend the self in similar terms.

 Building on theory of mind and other cognitive and social developments, children begin to construct the self as a motivated agent in the elementary school years, layered over their still-developing sense of themselves as social actors.
-Theory and research on what developmental psychologists call converge to suggest that children become more planful, intentional, and systematic in their pursuit of valued goals during this time (Sameroff & Haith, 1996).
+Theory and research on what developmental psychologists call the age 5-to-7 shift converge to suggest that children become more planful, intentional, and systematic in their pursuit of valued goals during this time (Sameroff & Haith, 1996).
 Schooling reinforces the shift in that teachers and curricula place increasing demands on students to work hard, adhere to schedules, focus on goals, and achieve success in particular, well-defined task domains.
-Their relative success in achieving their most cherished goals, furthermore, goes a long way in determining children’s (Robins, Tracy, & Trzesniewski, 2008).
+Their relative success in achieving their most cherished goals, furthermore, goes a long way in determining children’s self-esteem (Robins, Tracy, & Trzesniewski, 2008).
 Motivated agents feel good about themselves to the extent they believe that they are making good progress in achieving their goals and advancing their most important values.

-Goals and values become even more important for the self in adolescence, as teenagers begin to confront what Erikson (1963) famously termed the developmental challenge of .
+Goals and values become even more important for the self in adolescence, as teenagers begin to confront what Erikson (1963) famously termed the developmental challenge of identity.
 For adolescents and young adults, establishing a psychologically efficacious identity involves exploring different options with respect to life goals, values, vocations, and intimate relationships and eventually committing to a motivational and ideological agenda for adult life—an integrated and realistic sense of what I want and value in life and how I plan to achieve it (Kroger & Marcia, 2011).
-Committing oneself to an integrated suite of life goals and values is perhaps the greatest achievement for the .
+Committing oneself to an integrated suite of life goals and values is perhaps the greatest achievement for the self as motivated agent.
 Establishing an adult identity has implications, as well, for how a person moves through life as a social actor, entailing new role commitments and, perhaps, a changing understanding of one’s basic dispositional traits.
 According to Erikson, however, identity achievement is always provisional, for adults continue to work on their identities as they move into midlife and beyond, often relinquishing old goals in favor of new ones, investing themselves in new projects and making new plans, exploring new relationships, and shifting their priorities in response to changing life circumstances (Freund & Riediger, 2006; Josselson, 1996).

 There is a sense whereby any time you try to change yourself, you are assuming the role of a motivated agent.
 After all, to strive to change something is inherently what an agent does.
 However, what particular feature of selfhood you try to change may correspond to your self as actor, agent, or author, or some combination.
 When you try to change your traits or roles, you take aim at the social actor.
 By contrast, when you try to change your values or life goals, you are focusing on yourself as a motivated agent.
 Adolescence and young adulthood are periods in the human life course when many of us focus attention on our values and life goals.
 Perhaps you grew up as a traditional Catholic, but now in college you believe that the values inculcated in your childhood no longer function so well for you.
 You no longer believe in the central tenets of the Catholic Church, say, and are now working to replace your old values with new ones.
 Or maybe you still want to be Catholic, but you feel that your new take on faith requires a different kind of personal ideology.
 In the realm of the motivated agent, moreover, changing values can influence life goals.
 If your new value system prioritizes alleviating the suffering of others, you may decide to pursue a degree in social work, or to become a public interest lawyer, or to live a simpler life that prioritizes people over material wealth.
 A great deal of the identity work we do in adolescence and young adulthood is about values and goals, as we strive to articulate a personal vision or dream for what we hope to accomplish in the future.